Justinzobel/help-center-docs/software/virtualbox/en.md

 +++
 title = "VirtualBox"
-lastmod = "2017-10-18T06:18:00+03:00"
+lastmod = "2017-11-09T13:40:00+10:30"
 +++
 # VirtualBox

 [VirtualBox](https://virtualbox.org) is an x86 virtualization software package developed by Oracle.

-## Install kernel headers
+## Solus as Guest

-For using VirtualBox in either guest or host mode, it is important that you install the correct headers for your kernel, as Solus support both a `current` and `lts` kernel.
+For using VirtualBox in guest mode, it is important that you install the correct headers for your kernel, as Solus support both a `current` and `lts` kernel.

 If you aren't sure which kernel you